Monday, September 30, 2019

 "Leviticus 19:20-22: A man who committed adultery had to bring a guilt offering for himself to the door of the tent of meeting (holy place where the ark of the covenant, which contained God’s true presence was kept).
 But then it adds “And the priest shall make atonement for him …before the Lord for his sin…and the sin which he has committed shall be forgiven.” (see also Leviticus 5:5-6) The priest could not make atonement if he were not aware of the man's sin.
 He is acting as a mediator for the repentant sinner."

 In offering up sacrifices for the sins of people, priests were to announce the means by which God chose for forgiveness.
 They were only doing as God had instructed them.
 This is similar to how Christians under the New Covenant clearly communicate the gospel and proclaim the way that God has chosen to offer forgiveness for our sins (1 Peter 2:5-9).
-The sacrificial system of the Old Covenant pointed to the once for all sacrifice of Jesus Christ.
+The sacrificial system of the Old Covenant pointed to the once-for-all sacrifice of Jesus Christ.
 Besides, it is not as though Roman Catholics bring bloody animal sacrifices each time that they go to the confessional.

 Sunday, September 8, 2019